dhana56/dhana56/README.md

 print(f"Mission: {me.vision}")

 ```
-##### The Origin Story
+#### The Origin Story

-Picture this: a kid with a microscope in one hand and a laptop in the other, dreaming of decoding the universe one base pair at a time.
-That’s me.
-I started in the wet lab, mesmerized by DNA’s dance, but then I met Python—and suddenly, biology wasn’t just a science; it was a galaxy of possibilities.
-Now, I’m a bridge-builder—spanning wet lab benches and GPU clusters, chasing breakthroughs with a pipette and a keyboard.
-My fuel?
-Curiosity.
-My spark?
-The moment data whispers a secret no one’s heard before.
+I began my journey with a microscope in one hand and a laptop in the other, driven by the desire to decode the universe one base pair at a time.
+My path led me from traditional wet lab work to computational biology, where I discovered the powerful synergy between Python programming and biological research.
+Today, I bridge the gap between laboratory benches and GPU clusters, pursuing breakthroughs with both traditional and computational tools.
+My work is fueled by curiosity and the thrill of uncovering previously unknown patterns in biological data.

 ---